abhriyaroy/RxLowpoly/README.md

  ### Delaunay Triangulation

- The triangulation algorithm is named after Boris Delaunay for his work on this topic from 1934.
-In mathematics and computational geometry, a Delaunay triangulation (also known as a Delone triangulation) for a given set P of discrete points in a plane is a triangulation DT(P) such that no point in P is inside the circumcircle of any triangle in DT(P).
-These triangles inturn provide us with the crystallized image.
+ The triangulation algorithm is named after Boris Delaunay for his work on this topic from 1934.<br>
+ We take a set P of discrete points in an image plane P and apply Delaunay Triangulation DT(P) to produce traingles connecting 3 points at a time such that no point in P is inside the circumcircle of any triangle in DT(P).
+These seperate triangles taken togeteher inturn provide us with the image having a crystallized effect.

  <p align="center"><img src="https://i.imgur.com/MpOuHuw.png" width=330 height=300></p>